 SIP is a technology that allows IP-based calls to be sent and received over a single trunk line.
 Calls, videos, faxes, instant messages, and files can be sent and received over the SIP trunk simultaneously if the bandwidth is available.
 Like HTTP, SIP data is transmitted on the application layer of the network over a transmission control protocol (TCP) or user datagram protocol (UDP) transport layer protocol.

-A programmable SIP allows a company to use a SIP trunk to carry its voice, video, instant message, fax, and file traffic between users.
+A programmable SIP allows a company to use a SIP trunk to carry its voice, video, instant message, fax, and file-sharing traffic between users.
 A developer can code the SIP into the company’s apps, CRM, or other software.